-- 1. Victims of Domestic Abuse that can access appropriate and timely support as early as possible through Lincolnshire Domestic Abuse Specialist Service (LDASS) via the various intervention strands included in their offer. - 2.
-An enhanced Sanctuary Scheme to enable more victims and their children to be able to remain in their own homes if it's safe to do so, reducing the number of houses moves, and changes in employment, school, college and university that negatively impact on families. - 3.
-Evidence of early identification of Domestic Abuse through non-high-risk Domestic Abuse Stalking and Harassment (DASH) response, to ensure interventions are provided at the earliest possible opportunity. - 4.
-An increased number of agencies using the Domestic Abuse Stalking and Harassment (DASH) risk identification tool to identify and assess risk and inform safety planning. - 5.
-Implemented a Child to Parent Carer Abuse (CPCA) pathway, training and intervention package. - 6.
-Increased disruption of perpetrators at the earliest opportunity, demonstrating a no tolerance approach to Domestic Abuse. - 7.
-Increased number of 'right to ask' and 'right to know' requests to the Domestic Abuse Disclosure Scheme (DVDS). - 8.
-Children and young people receiving tailored Domestic Abuse support specific to their needs. - 9.
-Development of a multi-agency place based approach that can deescalate community risks before they become an issue. - 10.
-Development of a preventing suicide and domestic abuse toolkit. - 11.
-Developed an early intervention pathway that supports victims to get support regarding housing before crisis point.
+Objective/Outcome Statement Impact Prevent Domestic Abuse from escalating through a provision of early help prevention and support intervention We will have: 1.
+Victims of Domestic Abuse that can access appropriate and timely support as early as possible through Lincolnshire Domestic Abuse Specialist Service (LDASS) via the various intervention strands included in their offer.
+Our key areas of focus Commissioning of Community Based Domestic Abuse provision (Lincolnshire Domestic Abuse Specialist Services) Multi layered Perpetrator Response Non-high-risk Domestic Abuse Stalking and Harassment (DASH) Response Suicide Prevention and Domestic Abuse An enhanced Sanctuary Scheme to enable more victims and their children to be able to remain in their own homes - if it's safe to do so, reducing the number of houses moves, and changes in employment, school, college and university that negatively impact on families.
+Evidence of early identification of Domestic Abuse through non-high-risk Domestic Abuse Stalking and Harassment (DASH) response, to ensure interventions are provided at the earliest possible opportunity.
+An increased number of agencies using the Domestic Abuse Stalking and Harassment (DASH) risk identification tool to identify and assess risk and inform safety planning. toolkitLinks with Animal abuseProvision focused on children and young Implemented a Child to Parent Carer Abuse (CPCA) pathway, training and intervention package.
+Increased disruption of perpetrators at the earliest opportunity, demonstrating a no tolerance approach to Domestic Abuse.
+Development of processes that recognize the link between animal abuse and demostic abuse. people Child to Parent/Carer Abuse (CPCA) programme and pathway Development of processes that recognise the link between animal abuse and domestic abuse.
+Increased number of 'right to ask' and 'right to know' requests to the Domestic Abuse Disclosure Scheme (DVDS).
+Children and young record to activity to be a support on activity to be a support of the support of the Target hardening through a consistent Sanctuary Scheme Working with the Domestic Abuse Specialist Services, District Councils and housing providers to develop early intervention pathways in relation to housing support and provision 9.
+Children and young people receiving tailored Domestic Abuse support specific to their needs.
+10. Development of a multi-agency place based approach that can deescalate community risks befor they become an issue.
+11. Development of a preventing suicide and domestic abuse toolkit.
+12. Developed an early intervention pathway that supports victims to get support regarding housing before crisis point.